The creation of this post has been sponsored by ZipRecruiter, and we may get a commission for purchases made through links on this page.

 The two job boards advertise positions quite differently.

 After creating an account, you can start posting open positions.
 These job posts go into the job pool with thousands of others in your location and industry.
-In order to make them stand out, employers have options to “boost” their posts, which cost money.
+In order to make them stand out, employers have options to “boost” their posts, which costs money.

 For example, one boost option allows you to show your open positions at the top of all searches within a location and industry.
 These are called sponsored jobs, and they work much like Google Adwords.
 You’ll be charged on a per click basis, but you can set a daily budget that these listings must not go over.